top of page

 1. Is a pre-listing home inspection mandatory before a home is listed?

-The inspection will let you know the real current condition of your house.
-Once it takes place, everything will be assessed thoroughly: from the plumbing, electrical, and ventilation down to the appliances that will be handed to the buyer.
+2. Why should I have an inspection at all?The inspection will let you know the real current condition of your house.
+Once it takes place, everything will be assessed thoroughly—from the plumbing, electrical, and ventilation down to the appliances that will be handed to the buyer.
 Simply put, everything from the exterior to the interior will be evaluated.
 It only takes a few hours for the inspection to be completed.
 In the end, you will be given a report of all the things that will be noticed in the inspection.
 This report will come in handy since you can forward copies to prospective buyers.
-You can also keep one copy in the house which will be readily available during the time of the open house.
+You can also keep one copy in the house, which will be readily available during the time of the open house.

-There is no need to show the inspection results to the buyer.
+3. Should I let the buyers see the results of the inspection?There is no need to show the pre-listing inspection results to the buyer.
 However, if an issue is discovered through the inspection, you may have to include the results on the disclosure that should be shown to the buyer.
-Some of our clients will provide the reports to every interested buyer to show transparency and that issues have been taken care of!
+Some of our clients provide the reports to every interested buyer to show transparency and that issues have been taken care of!

-If you have done your own inspection, you will be able to see any possible problems that may come in the way of a potential purchase and even show the potential buyer that you have already corrected them!
+If you have done your own pre-listing inspection, you will be able to see any possible problems that may come in the way of a potential purchase and even show the potential buyer that you have already corrected them!

 5. Is it my obligation to work on every issue that surfaces from the inspection?